 How To Overcome Jealousy In Your Relationship

 Jealousy is typically viewed as a negative emotion, and excessive jealousy can significantly harm a relationship.
 However, jealousy is a normal emotion most people feel, and it serves a useful purpose in relationships.
 Jealousy becomes dangerous when it is felt to a degree that causes distress to one or both partners in a relationship, but there are ways to mitigate the effects of ongoing jealousy.
-If excessive jealousy is not in response to untrustworthy behavior, it can often be brought in check by improving self-esteem, personal security, and confidence.
+If excessive jealousy in a relationship is not in response to untrustworthy behavior, it can often be brought in check by improving self-esteem, personal security, and confidence.

 What is jealousy?